c0c0n3/odoo.box/nix/modules/backup/docs.md

 Notice that a hot backup may result in an inconsistent DB and file store when restored, whereas cold backups are safe to restore.

-One last thing to mention is the Odoo sessions clean-up.
-Since we have to stop Odoo before making a cold backup, we take advantage of Odoo not running to get rid of any session files still on disk.
-Ideally Odoo should clean up after itself, but that doesn't always happen and overtime you could pile up truck loads of stale session files which would slow down directory access and in turn slow down Odoo itself.

 Have a look at these Nix files for the implementation details:
 - [Odoo implementation entry point][odoo-mod]
 - [Odoo backup script][odoo-script]